splunk-soar-connectors/.github/.github/SPLUNKBASE_PUBLISH_QUEUE.md

 ## Recovery

 An active item carries a 15-minute lease.
 If a worker dies, the item becomes eligible again after the lease.
-The next worker checks whether the version exists before reserving another upload slot.
+If a counted attempt was started, the next worker treats the outcome as ambiguous and performs GET-only reconciliation; it does not reserve another slot or issue another POST.
+The app-existence snapshot is persisted before the publisher runs so a newly created app can still receive its editors during recovery.

 HTTP 429 requeues the item after `Retry-After` plus 30 seconds and makes no second POST.
 HTTP 401 or 403 and definitive validation failures leave the issue open with